 Jumia and Supermart idea

-For young people Raphael’s advice is very simple: “Go and learn a trade, I see too many people are too eager to start up a company, how can you build something that you have not learnt.
+For young people Raphael’s advice is very simple: “Go and learn a trade, I see too many people are too eager to start up a company, how can you build something that you have not learned.
 I think we tend to quickly look at the examples of the Zuckerbergs and what we keep forgetting is that there is a significant pool of mentors.
 It is important to actually go out there and learn, join a company as a starter, join a consulting firm, so you learn structure and presentation, join a bank, go and learn a trade… secondly, I don’t even buy into this issue of a side hustle, top athletes chose one sport.
 Too many people cheat themselves because they are not able to immerse themselves when they go into a place, they are not able to learn a trade, give them a job, they are busy trying to do something else on the side that is not smart, you are cheating yourself.

 “Smart is to get there, learn, learn, learn as much as you can.
 Immerse yourself in learning, learn everything, operations, management, HR, if it is one year, two years that you are in the company, go deep, learn everything.”